haikulearning/policies/additional-school-terms.md

 ### 4.2 Terminating Your Access To These Services

-Schools may, at any time and for any or no reason, terminate these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms) by providing written notice to [terms@haikulearning.com](mailto:terms@haikulearning.com), except that provisions that by their nature should survive termination will survive termination, such as provisions relating to warranty disclaimers, limitations of liability, indemnities, and governing law.
+Schools may, at any time and for any or no reason, terminate these Additional Terms and our [General Terms of Service][general-terms] by providing written notice to [terms@haikulearning.com](mailto:terms@haikulearning.com), except that provisions that by their nature should survive termination will survive termination, such as provisions relating to warranty disclaimers, limitations of liability, indemnities, and governing law.

 We will automatically delete or de-identify all Student Data and remove Your Content within 30 days of our receipt of the termination notice, except for Student Data and Your Content residing on backups or internal logs, which will be removed within sixty (60) days.
-As noted above, Student Data that has previously been made available to Developers may still be in Developers’ possession notwithstanding the School’s termination of these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms), and the Developer’s subsequent use or deletion will be governed by any agreements between School and Developers.
-We may terminate these Additional Terms and our [General Terms of Service](http://www.haikulearning.com/terms) in accordance with the [General Terms of Service](http://www.haikulearning.com/terms).
+As noted above, Student Data that has previously been made available to Developers may still be in Developers’ possession notwithstanding the School’s termination of these Additional Terms and our [General Terms of Service][general-terms], and the Developer’s subsequent use or deletion will be governed by any agreements between School and Developers.
+We may terminate these Additional Terms and our [General Terms of Service][general-terms] in accordance with the [General Terms of Service][general-terms].

 Should Haiku Learning discontinue, temporarily or permanently, the Service, we will notify you in writing at least thirty (30) days prior to the proposed date of the discontinuation of the Service.
 In such case, Haiku Learning will make a best effort to assist you with making Content available for export from that point until the date of discontinuance of the Service.